Rida Al Abdullah: Biography

 Rida set out for the Jordanian border with just a few clothes and his oud.
-Rida thought his crossing might take days, but as luck would have it, within fifteen minutes the border officer called his name.
+Rida thought his crossing might take days, but within fifteen minutes the border officer called his name.
 Rida went to Amman, and then the college town of Irbid, where he performed in restaurants.
 An Emirati student helped him obtain a visa to Dubai, and he began recording music there.

 Rida began performing private concerts and weddings in Dubai, and his reputation grew.
 His first single "Meleh Wa Zad (Salt and Food)"—a reworking of a classic—became the top song in the Emirates for 1997.
 His next one "Hali (My Family)" was an original composition about a man who yearns to marry for love, against the advice of his family.
 From there, Rida recorded three albums for Rotana/EMI, Zalim (2001), Boadak Habiby (2003), and Enha Bzaman (2005).
 Boadak Habiby was a crossover from classical singing into Arabic pop.
 Romantic themes in Rida's lyrics are parables for political woes.

 In July 2009, Rida released his fourth album, "Yom Wa Sana (A Year and a Day)," a set of fourteen songs he produced and recorded.
 The product of four years work, this album blends traditional Iraqi songs, Arabic and Western pop from maqam to techno.
 It incorporates violins, oud, cello, flute, clarinet playing in an Arabic mode, also guitars, saxophones, and Western and Arabic percussion including tabla, trap drums, and rhythmic loops.
 Among Rida's original compositions is "La Tesafer (Don't Go)," written for his mother about the time he left Iraq in 1997.
 The album's title song refers to a romance Rida had as a young man in Iraq.

 In 2011, Rida featured on the single 'Broy Me' with Tsevetelina Yaneva.